Click on the course name for more details.

 Pathways into the qualification

-It is strongly recommended that individuals undertake lower level qualifications, and/or gain industry experience prior to entering SIT50416 Diploma of Hospitality.
+It is strongly recommended that individuals undertake lower level qualifications, and/or gain industry experience prior to entering SIT50416 Diploma of Hospitality Management.
 However this is not mandatory.

 Pathways from the qualification

-After achieving SIT50416 Diploma of Hospitality, individuals could progress to SIT60316 Advanced Diploma of Hospitality or higher education qualifications in management.
+After achieving SIT50416 Diploma of Hospitality Management, individuals could progress to SIT60316 Advanced Diploma of Hospitality Management or higher education qualifications in management.

 Assessment strategies are developed in consultation with industry.
 Case studies and simulated workplace environment will be used to ensure appropriate application of skills.
 Assessment methods include: Case study projects, Role play, Written report, Presentations, Projects, Simulated restaurant activities, Industry placement for 36 sessions for SITHIND301 Work effectively in hospitality service.
 Assessments will be provided for each unit.